A few finite and infinite identities involving Pochhammer and $q$- Pochhammer symbols obtained via analytical methods: Introduction

 Hence, we can extend (\ref{01}) and (\ref{02}) a bit. \end{remark}

-\begin{remark} As can be noticed, the crucial r\^{o}le in obtaining the above-mentioned identities is played by the connection coefficients.
+\begin{remark} As can be noticed, the crucial role in obtaining the identities mentioned above, is played by the connection coefficients.
 The Askey-Wilson family of polynomials is a large family of polynomials for which these connection coefficients are known or can be relatively easily obtained.
-This is due to the excellent work of Askey and Wilson who in their paper \cite{AW85} provided such set of connection coefficients for every two members of the AW family having different $3$ out of $4$ parameters. \end{remark}
+It has been described in detail in \cite{AW85},\cite{KLS},\cite{IA}.
+So we will not define it, just referring the reader to these positions of literature.
+This is due to the excellent work of Askey and Wilson who in their paper \cite {AW85} provided such a set of connection coefficients for every two members of the AW family having different $3$ out of $4$ parameters (not counting the one more parameter called base and usually denoted by $q$). \end{remark}

-\begin{remark} Another family of polynomials for which the connection coefficients can be easily obtained are the Jacobi polynomials and the so-called Beta distribution that makes the orthogonal.
+\begin{remark} Another family of polynomials for which the connection coefficients can be easily obtained are the Jacobi polynomials.
+It is also known, that the so-called Beta distribution makes these polynomials orthogonal.
 This is due to the formulae provided, e.g., in \cite{IA} section 4.2.
 In the sequel, we will prove these formulae for the connection coefficient once more in a different way for the completeness of the paper. \end{remark}

 Let us remark that the AW family of polynomials will be the source of the identities involving the $q-$Pochhammer symbol, while the Jacobi family will be the source of identities involving simply the Pochhammer symbol.